bath-bcss/Technical-Labs/docs/git.md

 #### git help

-To find out more about any command, its available flags or a description of the command you can always use the command `git help <command>`.
+To find out more about any command, its available flags or a description of the command, you can always use the command `git help <command>`.
 This will display a manual page for that specific command.
 Again exit the page with the `Q` key.